 “That historical side of the country is its main strength as a place of production, but Croatia is much more than that.
 It also offers super modern architecture, advanced communication infrastructure, forward-looking green projects and technological solutions, smart offices and homes, numerous modern villas blended into nature, a new and functional highways network to swiftly get around,“ Mijoljević adds.

-With so much production going on, there has been some pressure on crews.
-In the short term, local production companies have managed to put together crews for all projects currently scheduled to shoot.
+There has been some pressure on crews, with so much production going on.
+In the short term, local production companies have put together crews for all projects currently scheduled to shoot.
 Leading local production companies with successful projects within the incentive programme include 4Film, Antitalent, Blue Sky Adriatic, Embassy Films, Drugi plan, MP Film Production and PAKT Media.

 Croatia has excellent transport links thanks to its highly developed tourism industry.
-Zagreb is the centre of the film business, while Dubrovnik is only an hour’s flight away.
+Zagreb is the centre of the film business, while Dubrovnik is only an hour by plane.
 It takes an hour or so in a car to get from Zagreb to the coast.

-Croatia can be divided into three geographically distinct zones: coastal, highland and the Pannonian region, connected by modern highways, which shorten the distance.
+Croatia can be divided into three geographically distinct zones: coastal, highland and the Pannonian region, connected by modern highways, which shorten the travel times.

-Zagreb Airport is the centre of air traffic, while smaller airports on the coast (Dubrovnik, Split, Zadar, Pula, Rijeka) bring a large number of passengers to Croatia, most of them tourists.
+Zagreb Airport is the centre of air traffic, while smaller facilities on the coast (Dubrovnik, Split, Zadar, Pula, Rijeka) bring many passengers to Croatia, most of them tourists.

 Sign up for newsletter